-Alipour et al. (2020) created the Corona Disease Anxiety Scale (CDAS) in Iran.20 This scale consists of 18 items (e.g., "Thinking about COVID-19 makes me anxious"), with 4-point Likert response options ranging from 1 (never) to 4 (often).
+The Corona Disease Anxiety Scale (CDAS) was also designed by Alipour et al. (2020) in Iran.20 This scale is made up of 18 items (e.g. "Thinking about Covid-19 makes me anxious"), with 4-point Likert response ranging from 1 (never) to 4 (often).
 A higher score indicates more anxiety.
-In this study, we obtained permission from the tool designer and translated the Persian version into Kurdish before using it.
-Cronbach's alpha coefficient for the Persian version was 0.919.
+In this study, after obtaining permission from the tool designer, we translated the Persian version into Kurdish and used it.
+Cronbach's alpha coefficient of the Persian version was 0.919.

-COVID-19-Impact on Quality of Life (COV19-QoL) Scale
+COVID-19-Impact on Quality of Life (COV19-QoL) scale

-Repiti et al. (2020)21 created the COV19-QoL scale, which has now been translated into Persian.
-The scale consists of six items with 5-point Likert answer options (strongly agree to strongly disagree) that indicate the greater impact of COVID-19 on life.
-A higher score indicates a greater impact.
+The COV19-QoL scale has been designed by Repišti et al. (2020) (21), which has been translated into Persian and its psychometric properties have been reported.
+The COV19-QoL scale has 6 items with a 5-point Likert answer (strongly agree to strongly disagree) that a higher score indicates the greater impact of COVID-19 on life.

-Statistical analysis
+Data analysis

-Data analysis was performed with SPSS (version 16.0, SPSS Inc., Chicago, IL, USA) to describe the sociodemographic variables.
-Frequency, percentage, mean, and standard deviation were used to describe the variables.
+Data analysis was performed with SPSS (version 16.0, SPSS Inc, Chicago, IL, USA).
+Frequency, percentage, mean, and standard deviation were used to describe the sociodemographic variables.
 Shapiro-Wilk tests were used to assess the normality of all continuous data.
-Independent t-tests and one-way analysis of variance were used to compare quantitative data in two groups and more than two groups, respectively.
-The chi-square test was used to examine the relationship between qualitative data.
-Pearson correlation was used to examine the relationship between quantitative data, and stepwise multiple regression was used to determine important predictors of COV19-QoL.
-A Pvalue less than 0.05 was considered significant.
+Independent t-test and one-way analysis of variance were used to compare quantitative data in two groups and more than two groups, respectively, and the Chi-square test was used to examine the relationship between qualitative data.
+Pearson correlation used to examine the relationship between quantitative data and stepwise multiple regression will be used to determine important predictors of COV19-QoL.
+A "P-value" less than 0.05 was considered significant.